 Laura has been helping at NSO part-time for several years, and is our Marketing Coordinator for the farm store.

 You'll find Laura at farmers' markets (Emmaus Farmers' Market and/or the West Chester Growers' Market), as well as at the farm store, where she happily guides customers to the best varieties of the day and loves to talk cooking tips, tricks, and recipes.

 Laura's energy and enthusiasm are invaluable in developing the farm store's product line, cooking classes, and marketing outreach.

 The mother of two, Laura spends her time away from the farm knitting, cooking, gardening, and participating in the Society of Creative Anachronisms.

-Laurie is with us for a third season as a part-time helper, focusing her efforts to clean the farm's veggies so they're beautifully ready for the CSA and at farmers' markets.
+Laurie will be with us for a fourth season in 2018 as a part-time helper, focusing her efforts to clean the farm's veggies so they're beautifully ready for the CSA and at farmers' markets.